Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 ---
 title: How to authorize API Calls to Platform Services
 ---
-Step-by-step guide for authorizing clients to make REST calls to the Amplify Platform API.
+A step-by-step guide for authorizing clients to make REST calls to the Amplify Platform API.
 This section will outline the easiest way, by using a service account client and secret key.

 ## Prerequisite - API authorization